Freeseer/freeseer/source/contribute/basics.rst

 Forking Freeseer
 ----------------

-Once you have a GitHub account and Git installed and configured, the next step is to fork the Freeseer repo.
+Once you have a GitHub account and Git installed and configured, the next step is to fork the Freeseer repo[sitory].
 "Forking" means you use someone's project as a starting point for your own.

 1. Go to the `Freeseer repo <https://github.com/Freeseer/freeseer>`_ on GitHub.